Skip to content

 Landmark

 The Needles is located at PO39 0JD, Alum Bay, Totland Bay, at The Needles.
-The Needles, one of England’s most incredible natural features, are located off the coast of the Isle of Wight.
-The Needles have also been listed as one of the seven British natural marvels.
+One of England’s most incredible natural features, the Needles, is off the coast of the Isle of Wight.
+They have also been listed as one of the seven British natural marvels.
 The rocks have significant space between them and stick out of the sea like teeth.

-Lot’s Wife, the tallest rock, was 120 feet (36 metres) tall.
+The tallest rock, Lot’s Wife, was 120 feet (36 metres) tall.
 The four rocks that may be seen now were created when a tall rock fell into the water after a storm in 1764 and split into smaller pieces.
-The delicate chalk, that makes up a large portion of England’s south coast, creates the rocks.
+The delicate chalk that makes up much of England’s south coast creates the rocks.

 Gaping Gill